muratk3n/thirdwave/en/tweets/2020/week12d.md

 ---

 Dude.
 Trump is now on EVERYDAY.
-For cor beiefing.
+For cor briefing.
 Some serious shit.

 *2020-3-20 19:32:16*